opencv/opencv/modules/gpu/doc/image_processing.rst

     :param edges: Output edge map.
 It has the same size and type as  ``image`` .

-    :param threshold1: First threshold for the hysteresis procedure.
+    :param low_thresh: First threshold for the hysteresis procedure.

-    :param threshold2: Second threshold for the hysteresis procedure.
+    :param high_thresh: Second threshold for the hysteresis procedure.

-    :param apertureSize: Aperture size for the  :ocv:func:`Sobel`  operator.
+    :param apperture_size: Aperture size for the  :ocv:func:`Sobel`  operator.

     :param L2gradient: Flag indicating whether a more accurate  :math:`L_2`  norm  :math:`=\sqrt{(dI/dx)^2 + (dI/dy)^2}`  should be used to compute the image gradient magnitude ( ``L2gradient=true`` ), or a faster default  :math:`L_1`  norm  :math:`=|dI/dx|+|dI/dy|`  is enough ( ``L2gradient=false`` ).